Paulet–Newcombe Agreement

 The Paulet–Newcombe Agreement or Paulet-Newcombe Line, was a 1923 agreement between the British and French governments regarding the position and nature of the boundary between the Mandates of Palestine and Iraq, attributed to Great Britain, and the Mandate of Syria and Lebanon, attributed to France.
 The 1923 line defined the border of Mandatory Palestine from the Mediterranean up to Al-Hamma, Tiberias.
 The 1920 line defined, in less detail, the border of the French Mandate for Syria and Lebanon from the Mediterranean up to Jeziret-ibn-Omar.

 The Agreement takes its name from the two Lieutenant colonels who were in charge of precisely mapping the border lines and drafting the Agreement, i.e. French Lieutenant colonel N. Paulet and British Lieutenant colonel S. F. Newcombe.

 Together with a preliminary 1920 agreement, these are known as the Franco-British Boundary Agreements.
 The Iraq-Syria border was subsequently finalized in 1932 following a League of Nations commission review.

-Today's Iraq–Syria border, Jordan–Syria border and Israel-Lebanon border, apart from the areas disputed as a result of Israel's conflicts with Lebanon and Syria, are defined by these agreements.
+Today's Iraq–Syria border, Jordan–Syria border and Israel-Lebanon border, apart from the areas disputed as a result of later conflicts between Israel, Lebanon and Syria, are defined by these agreements.

 Sykes Picot and the Franco-Syrian War

 The line separating the British and French spheres of interest in the area was first defined in the 1916 Sykes-Picot agreement.
-Britain's military occupied the region during the First World War, and in 1920 the French army invaded Syria.
+Britain's military occupied the region during the First World War, and in 1920, French Army invaded the Arab Kingdom of Syria.
+After resisting the occupation for several months, Arabs capitulated in July 1920.
 On 8 August 1920, during the Transjordan interregnum period, the French confirmed to the British that they would respect the Sykes-Picot line, and not move any military forces south.